 One commenter stated that including injuries in POV determinations can only diminish the value of the POV in identifying truly dangerous mine operations.
 Another commenter stated that MSHA's data are unreliable because of underreporting and suggested that MSHA conduct a part 50 audit as part of a POV review.
 This commenter recommended that MSHA weigh heavily any information that shows a mine operator failed to report or is trying to cover up underreporting or violations.

 Consistent with MSHA's position that the Agency will consider a variety of sources of information bearing on a mine's health and safety record when it conducts POV evaluations, this provision of the final rule restates the other information that the Agency may consider in determining whether a mine has a POV.
-MSHA data and experience show that violations of approval, training, or recordkeeping regulations, for example, can significantly and substantially contribute to health or safety hazards, and may be a contributing cause of an accident.
+MSHA data and experience show that violations of approval, Start Printed Page 5063training, or recordkeeping regulations, for example, can significantly and substantially contribute to health or safety hazards, and may be a contributing cause of an accident.
 This is especially true where the mine operator allows similar violations to occur repeatedly.
 Under the final rule, MSHA intends to exercise its enforcement authority consistent with Agency experience and statutory intent.

 6. § 104.2(a)(8)—Mitigating Circumstances